mind-the-badge/study/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.# Trigger deployment